Damkols/greenlight/readme.md

 - Created an application struct that will hold all app dependencies, this will be useful for dependency injection.

 - Initialize an instance of config struct

+- Using the flag import to set-up port and environment values, if no commandline values are provided for port and env, the values default to "4000" and "development" respectively. cmd flags(--addr, --environment)